MohitDabas/sastgriper/README.md

 grep -irnE  “regexp” ./pathtoFolder.

 I haven’t done anything new or I m not even bragging.
 I m starting and posting this for feedbacks and features which are going to be added in the upcoming versions.
 Feel free to give any suggestions, feedback.
 I have only added a user interface where you can click a button which is mentioning your desired file and a visual studio code’s window will be opened and the cursor will directly point to that line number.
-You can add a breakpoint directly to it in visual studio code.
+You can add a breakpoint directly to the line number it in visual studio code.

 # Requirements